 As the gap between current EU/PIC/S GMPs and Australian GMPs widens is the TGA losing relevance?

-Last week when I was speaking with a Senior Quality Executive from a leading Australian pharmaceutical manufacturer, I was surprised when they stated that they no longer prioritised TGA inspections or findings.
+Last week, I was speaking with a respected Senior Quality Executive from a leading Australian pharmaceutical manufacturer, I was surprised when they stated that they no longer prioritised TGA inspections or findings.
 This is in stark contrast with my professional belief and experiences and caused me to examine how and why a leading Australian pharmaceutical manufacturer would perceive TGA GMPs in this light?

 The TGA adopted internationally harmonised manufacturing standards, PIC/S Guide to Good Manufacturing Practice – 15 January 2009, PE 009-8, to be the mandatory Code of GMP for Australia (except for Annexes 4, 5 and 14) in 1 July 2010.